 What's Happening Now

-Updated 9/10 - Traffic Alert Ralston Road Phase Two:
+Updated 05/26 - Traffic Alert Ralston Road Phase Two

-- The north side of Allison Street at Ralston Road will continue to be closed to through traffic 24/7 until further notice.
+- The north sides of Balsam and Brentwood at Ralston Road are closed to through traffic.
+These closures are in effect until further notice.

-The City of Arvada and Hamon Infrastructure appreciate your patience and understanding during this short term road closure.
+The City of Arvada and Hamon Infrastructure appreciate your patience and understanding during this project.

 Phase One (Upham to Yukon Streets): This phase of the Ralston Road Reconstruction Project is largely complete.